pankajchejara23/pankajchejara23.github.io/posts/post-with-code/dash.md

 ### First dash application

 Now, we are going to develop our first <code>dash</code> application.
-For this application, we are going to plot the following data (some records are taken from <a href=""https://github.com/ywchiu/riii/blob/master/data/house-prices.csv"">here</a>.
+For this application, we are going to plot the following data (some records are taken from [here](https://github.com/ywchiu/riii/blob/master/data/house-prices.csv).
 This data has two attributes (House price and area).

 A <code>dash</code> application can have number of components (e.g. div block, table, headings, graph).
 In our application, we are going to use two components - heading and a graph.
 Let's begin developing it.
 First of all, we need to import the required packages